Government College of Engineering, Chhatrapati Sambhajinagar: Electronics and telecommunication engineering

 The Department of E&TC started U.G.
 Course B.E.(E&TC) in 1986 with sanctioned intake of 40, enhanced to 60 in 1996.
 Department also runs full time Post Graduate Course M.E.
 (EC) and Recognized Research centre leading to Ph.D.
 (Electronics Engineering).
 Part time BE (E&TC) and part time ME (EC) are also run to give opportunity to working graduates and diploma holders.

 Computer science and engineering

 The Department of CSE started U.G.
 Course B.E.(CSE) in 1986 with a sanctioned intake of 40, later enhanced to 60 in 1996.
-The Department also runs the full time Post Graduate Course M.E.
-(CSE) and Recognized Research centre leading to Ph.D.
-(Computer Science and Engineering).
+The department also runs the full-time postgraduate course M.E.
+(CSE) and Recognized Research centre leading to Ph.D. (computer science and engineering).
 Part time BE (CSE) and part time ME (CSE) are also run to give the opportunity to working graduates and diploma holders.

 Student life

 Team Cybrotics (Robotics Club Of GECA)

 Team Cybrotics of Government College of Engineering, Aurangabad is a group of robotics enthusiasts who have been fabricating robots since 2010.
 They have been participating in ABU Robocon, an International Robotic Contest for last 9 years.
 The National level competition (Robocon India) of ABU Robocon is being organised by Doordarshan and the winner of this national level competition gets the chance to represent India at the international level.